 Price: From $999

 The MacBook Air is one of Apple’s cheapest computers, period.
 It’s a great jumping-on point for new Mac owners, and it’s earned a well-deserved reputation for providing great value for money.
-The design has remained largely unchanged since its introduction in 2008, but that’s not necessarily bad.

-Power Users: MacBook Pro
+The Best MacBook for Power Users: MacBook Pro

 Price: From $1,299 (13-inch)

 The MacBook Pro comes in two varieties: a 13-inch model and a 15-inch model.
 All models in both lines now feature the flagship Touch Bar, which users don’t really love as much as Apple seems to.
 This replaces the top row of function keys with a touch-sensitive context-aware OLED display.